Turbidity Barriers 101 – Understanding The Basics

 The Purpose of Turbidity Barriers

 Turbidity barriers are often in use during dredging as well as pile driving, remediation, and shoreline restoration.
-These barriers are basically floating curtains that are set up in strategic positions around the dredging area to effectively contain the suspended sediment.
+These barriers are basically floating curtains in strategic positions around the dredging area that effectively contain the suspended sediment.
 The top of the barrier is a float that sits on the surface of the water.
 Attached to the float is a skirt material that hangs down into the water.
 The length of the skirt will vary depending on the water’s depth.
 Anchoring the barrier to the bottom or attaching it to an existing structure secures it in place.

 The Clean Water Act and the NPDES (National Pollution Discharge Elimination System) require that Federal and State agencies enforce laws to regulate point of source pollution.
 Turbidity barriers are a cost-effective solution to protecting the environment and remaining compliant throughout your project.